 The average adult has 5 litres of blood flowing around their body in a massive network of arteries and veins transporting oxygen and nutrients to cells.
 Blood also removes waste, contains cells that fight infection and helps with temperature regulation.

 There are three types of blood vessels, each with a different function

 Arteries – carry blood away from the heart.
 These have thicker, more elastic walls than veins as blood is pumped from the heart at high pressure.

-Capillaries – these branch from arteries and carry the blood very close to cells so food and oxygen can be transported into cells and waste produces removed.
-Capillaries have very thin walls so substances can diffuse easily from the blood to cells and vice versa.
+Capillaries – these branch from arteries and carry the blood very close to cells so food and oxygen can be transported into cells and waste products removed.
+Capillaries have very thin walls, so substances can diffuse easily from the blood to cells and vice versa.